Cameron Walton - 3 (bronze medal, renewed C)

 While Marianne does not give lessons, she compliments her husband by sharing her many years of local, national, and international competitive experiences with the students.
 So, with training provided by Mr. Bosco and competitive teaching by Mrs. Bosco, the students are provided with a well rounded and complete approach to the sport.

 Because fencing is relatively unknown in this area, new fencers are not placed in a beginner's class.
 Beginners are given four private lessons with Mr. Bosco.
 This prelimary instruction is meant to acquaint the student with the basic moves and terminology of fencing.
-This instruction will determine whether the student likes the sport and wants to continue.
+This instruction will allow the student to determine whether he or she likes the sport and wants to continue.
 If the student elects to continue there will be a smooth transition to our beginner classes.

 The Center holds continuous classes for intermediate and advanced students of all ages.
 All three weapons (foil, epee, and saber) are taught, with beginners limited to foil.
 Although winning is important, and some people would say it is everything, it is not the top priority of the Center.
 First, and foremost, is the teaching of sportsmanship and respect for opponents.
 Secondly, the important basic skills and their application to competition are stressed.
 Finally, winning will result and it will continue with the training.
 Winning is not the goal.
 It is a byproduct of excellence.